jsreaves/Calculus-Python/README.md

 # Calculus-Python
-Jupyter notebooks for Applied Calculus with Python course
+Jupyter notebooks for <a href="https://www.coursera.org/learn/applied-calculus-with-python">Applied Calculus with Python</a> course